I’ve been a budget traveller for most of my adult life. Ten years ago when I first hit the road, I didn’t really wonder “Is budget travel ethical?”.

 Before we get any further, let’s set the record straight: begpackers are fucking losers and ABSOLUTELY not backpackers.
 They’re not even travellers.
 They’re just wankers.

 However, even using the term begpacker is a slippery slope because it is extremely sensationalistic.
 Begpacking is not a clearly defined term: it’s a clickbait-y headliner used by the media attempting to cash in on those deliciously lucrative woke points.

 Yes, of course, budget backpackers try to cut costs.
 Usually, this involves ‘roughing it’ which only affects a backpacker’s own comfort levels.
 I’ve slept in forests and under bridges to save a night’s accommodation cost.

-I’ve hitchhiked countless kilometres and volunteered my ass off just for a feed.
+I’ve hitchhiked countless kilometres and volunteered my ass off just for a feed (had to do some dumpster diving occasionally).
 If something breaks, it’s not getting fixed unless I fix it, and washing underwear by hand in the sink to avoid laundromats becomes routine.
 (Either that or go commando.)

 ‘Roughing it’ is not begpacking.
 ‘Roughing it’ is simply choosing to live in a less materialistic fashion and engage with the world at a more sincere level.
 Budget backpacking is simply doing as Diogenes did thousands of years ago… just in a more fun way.